Deepan-Karmakar/p5.js-tutorial/Loading-external-files:-AJAX,-XML,-JSON.md

 ##JSON
 [JSON](http://json.org/) (JavaScript Object Notation) is a standard way to provide machine readable data to and from web services.
-Despite the fact that JavaScript is part of it's title, it is generally useful in all programming languages.
+Despite the fact that JavaScript is part of its title, it's generally useful in all programming languages.

 A JSON object is an unordered set of name/value pairs.
 An object begins with `{` (left brace) and ends with `}` (right brace).
 Each name is followed by `:` (colon) and the name/value pairs are separated by `,` (commas).
 The name is always a string, the value can be a string, number, boolean, array, or a nested object.